 WHAT'S THE BIG PLASTIC PICTURE?

-To ensure our campaigns to reduce plastic use are making a difference, FMC set out to establish a baseline to better understand what options are currently available to consumers on Falmouth shopping streets.
+FMC set out to establish a baseline survey to better understand what options are currently available to consumers on Falmouth shopping streets.
 Our volunteers surveyed our retailers (e.g. shops, takeaways, etc) to understand the current extent of single-use plastic provision, and how many retailers might already be trying to reduce their use of plastics already.

 Currently 64% of our retailers provide single-use plastic bags

 A fantastic 25% of retailers ONLY offer paper bags and refuse to sell ANY plastic bags

 As Falmouth consumers, we typically bring our own bags (43%)

 Nearly 40% of takeaway food is served in plastic/polystyrene containers

 Just over 50% serve drinks in plastic/polystyrene containers